 Theme Park Accidents

 Tampa has its share of theme parks and also lies close to Orlando, the “Theme Park Capital of the World.”
-Tampa area residents who spend the day at one of the local theme parks can be at risk for injury.
-Fortunately, Florida’s large number of theme parks has prompted legislators to create laws to protect patrons with which theme park owners and operators must comply.
+Tampa-area residents who spend the day at one of the local theme parks can be at risk for injury.
+Fortunately, Florida's large number of theme parks has prompted legislators to create laws to protect patrons, to which theme park owners and operators must comply.

 Florida safety regulations require parks to do frequent inspections of rides and their parts, including inspections of controllers, barrier fences, and adhering to maximum speed limits for rides.
 When theme park companies don't adhere to mandatory safety regulations, visitors are in danger of severe and deadly accidents.

-Some common causes of accidents on theme park rides include:
+Some common causes of amusement park accidents include:

 - Malfunctioning lap bars or restraints

 - Improper or incomplete employee training

 - Distracted ride operators whose errors can cause an accident